 In Mathematics, you must have learned about different types of equations.
 Here, we are going to discuss the difference between linear and nonlinear equations.
 The difference between them described here with the help of definitions and examples.

 We come across a lot of equations while solving maths problems.
 Some equations include only numbers and some consist of only variables and some consists of both numbers and variables.
 Linear and nonlinear equations usually consist of numbers and variables.
-A variable is a quantity which could be any integer value.

 Definition of Linear and Non-Linear Equation

 Linear means something related to a line.
 All the linear equations are used to construct a line.
 A non-linear equation is such which does not form a straight line.
 It looks like a curve in a graph and has a variable slope value.